alephdata/aleph/site/aleph.occrp.org/pages/terms.en.md

 If you wish to use Aleph in a manner other than via your internet browser (i.e. by using technical means, automated tools, and other programs which import data and/or materials on Aleph into another application), you will need to create an account.

 The data and materials on Aleph are maintained and made available for the purposes of journalism, which is in the public interest and not for use in the private sector.
 We do not recommend and discourage integrating Aleph into a commercial process, including but not limited to for use in know-your-client checks, due diligence checks or insurance related checks.
 Aleph is not a data catalogue.
 We do not provide bulk exports of data to commercial companies, intelligence or security agencies.
 If you are a journalist, or anti-corruption campaigner and require a bulk export of data, we may be able to help.
-Please contact data@occrp.org for further information.
+Please [contact us](https://requests.occrp.org/datadesk) for further information.

 If you publish a story using data or materials sourced from Aleph, please ensure that you credit OCCRP as follows: “According to data made available via OCCRP Aleph (Link: https://aleph.occrp.org)...”